Travel guide

 How much does internet cost in Europe for a Mexican traveler?

 This is where it hurts the most if you don't arrive prepared.
-Let's compare the three options a Mexican traveler has for getting data in Europe:
+Let's compare the three options a Mexican traveler has for data in Europe:

 Telcel offers international roaming packages that cost around 200–400 MXN per day for limited data (typically 500 MB or 1 GB daily).
 AT&T Mexico has similar options.
-For a 10-day trip, you're talking about 2,000–4,000 MXN just for data, with a speed that is usually throttled after the first few megabytes.
+For a 10-day trip, you're looking at 2,000–4,000 MXN just for data, with a speed that is usually throttled after the first few megabytes.
 The service exists and works, but at that price, it doesn't make much sense when there are alternatives three or four times cheaper.

 Option 2: Local SIM at the European airport